melexis/mlx90632-example/README.md

 # Getting started
 Open STM32CubeMX and create a "New Project" with the wizard.

 Select the correct MCU (SMT32F070RB) and "Start Project".

 Make sure "I2C1" is enabled.

 In the Configuration tab, the I2C clock frequency can be changed.

 For this example, Fast mode is selected and "Primary Address Length selection" is set to "7-bit".

 Next, generate the code and make sure to select "MDK-ARM V5" in "Toolchain / IDE".

 Code will now be generated and opened in ARM Keil uVision.

 From this point you can include the [library](https://github.com/melexis/mlx90632-library) to your project in the IDE.

-The main.c file shows an example of the complete implementation and calls all functions in order to have a correct reading of the ambient en object temperature of the MLX90632 sensor.
+The main.c file shows an example of the complete implementation and calls all functions in order to have a correct reading

-# Dependencies for library unit-testing
-Because of increased functionality and code size unit test, mocking and building framework [Ceedling](http://www.throwtheswitch.org/ceedling/) was picked to ease and validate development.
-It is an established open-source framework that brings in additional dependency to ruby and rake (see `.gitlab-ci` file), but it allowed faster development with automatic mocking ([CMock](http://www.throwtheswitch.org/cmock/)) and wider range of unit test macros ([Unity](http://www.throwtheswitch.org/unity/)).
-Because of it, cloning repository requires adding a `--recursive` flag (so `git clone --recursive <url> <destination>`) or initialization of submodules afterwards using `git submodule update --init --recursive`.
+of the ambient en object temperature of the MLX90632 sensor.